TEXTPOWER/TextKey-RESTLibrary-java/README.md

 If you want to compile it yourself, here's how:

     $ git clone git@github.com:TEXTPOWER/RESTLibrary-java
-    $ cd textkey_rest
+    $ cd RESTLibrary-java
     $ mvn install

-This will also build the javadoc in `textkey_rest/target/apidocs`.
+This will also build the javadoc in `RESTLibrary-java/target/apidocs`.
 You can open the index.html located there to view it locally.

 Pre-built jars are available [here](http://search.maven.org/XXXXX).
 Select the directory for the latest version and download one of these jar files: